epfl-matmat/matmat.org/student_projects/index.md

 Below are examples of projects our group can offer as **semester** or **Master thesis** projects.
 This list is not exhaustive and other topics related to [our research](/research) are equally possible.
 Several of the projects could also be adapted to the Bachelor level.
-Additionally we typically have some projects available for **paid student research work**, i.e. projects outside of the requirements of your study curriculum.
+Additionally we typically have some projects available for paid student research work, i.e. projects outside of the requirements of your study curriculum.
 Contact us if interested.

 If you are interested in doing a semester project or Master thesis with us,